-Additionally, in anticipation of receipt of the Order from DTSC and pursuant to authority provided by Section 34177.3, the Successor Agency authorized approval of an agreement with EKI at their January 15, 2019, regular meeting in an amount of \$2,995,000 for environmental engineering services commencing July 1, 2019.
-Thus, for the ROPS 20-21 cycle and as reflected in ROPS line item 123, it is estimated that the Successor Agency will incur approximately \$2,995,000.00 for environmental engineering services to be provided by EKI related to the remediation of the Corporation Yard.
+Additionally, in relation to environmental engineering services required to respond to and implement the Order commencing July 1, 2021, pursuant to authority provided by Section 34177.3, the Successor Agency will consider a professional services agreement with EKI at their January 19, 2021, regular meeting in an amount of \$2,710,000.
+If this agreement is approved by the Successor Agency, then for ROPS 21-22 cycle and as reflected in ROPS line item 126, it is estimated that the Successor Agency will incur approximately \$2,710,000 for environmental engineering services to be provided by EKI related to the remediation of the Corporation Yard and pursuant to the Order.